aj4abinjacob/Git-Notes/README.md

 when we use git add filename or git add . we are moving a file from working directory to staging area
 <br />
-git commit is used for making the commit git commit -m "what has been changed" helps to add comment directly, without the -m it will open a text editor. git diff -To see the changes in a file
+git commit is used for making the commit git commit -m "what has been changed" helps to add comment directly, without the -m it will open a text editor. <br />
+git diff -To see the changes in a file